- 51% Attack

 should be displayed in a given social wallet, for example.

-- The Axe development team created a mechanism known as a “spork” by which updated code is released to the network, but not
+- A Spork is a mechanism by which updated code is released to the network,

 - Tainted Coins